The 3 things our parents need from us as they get older

 Your parents want to maintain their independence

 Everybody needs their independence, and it is what we all cling on to, the freedom to do what we want.
 And as we get older, we would like to think that we’d all have our independence.
-There are organisations like Allied Health aged care facilities where you can get advice and support on caring for elderly relatives.
+There are organisations and facilities where you can get advice and support on caring for elderly relatives.

 Your parents want to remain involved in your life